rundeck/rundeck/docs/en/administration/03-configuration.md

 * `framework.log.dispatch.console.format`: Default format for non-terse node execution logging run by the `dispatch` CLI tool.

+Static authentication tokens for API access:

+You can define the location of a .properties file in framework.properties:

+* `rundeck.tokens.file=/etc/rundeck/tokens.properties`

+The `tokens.properties` file should contain static authentication tokens you wish to use, keyed by the associated username:

+    username: token_string
+    username2: token_string2
+    ...

+The token_strings can be used as Authentication tokens to the [API](../api/index.html#token-authentication).

 ### log4j.properties

 Rundeck uses [log4j] as its application logging facility.
 This file